kingst/gunrock_web/docs/dcash/wallet.md

 | send    | Sends money to another user                                   |
 | logout  | Deletes the auth token and exits the program                  |

+Conceptually, you should view the wallet application as a thin UI layer for the API server.
+The only state that wallet needs to store across commands is the `auth_token` and the `user_id` that the `/auth-tokens` endpoint returns after a successfull authentication.
+Other than that, all data should be fetched from the server.

 ## Invoking the dcash program

 The wallet can be invoked with either no arguments or a single argument;